 Regional Power has seven (7) projects in various stages of development with an estimated 293 MW of total generating capacity.

-Regional Power has two (2) hydroelectric development sites at advanced stages of development with a total estimated generating capacity of 170 MW.
+Regional Power has two (2) hydroelectric development sites and one (1) wind power facility at advanced stages of development with a total estimated generating capacity of 260 MW.

 Early – Mid Stage Development